thryec/nft-marketplace/README.md

     - `hardhat run scripts/deploy.js --network rinkeby`
     - This will return you the address of the deployed NFT and Marketplace contracts on Rinkeby printed in the console
-    - Replace these addresses in the `config.js` file found in the root of the repository
+    - Replace these addresses in the `config.js` file that is found in the root of the repository

 7. Start the app:

 ```
+cd ..
 cd client
 npm install
 npm run dev